MacKentoch/reactMaterialQuizz/README.md

 - [ ] hot reloading (*should be linked to webpack version*)
 - [ ] unit tests

+Note : jspm v0.17.x should be
+- compatible with babel 6+
+- able to offer hot reload

+>If so, considering how simple and fast it is set up and future orientated nature (*with http2 we would have no more need to bundle*), JSPM may stay my preferred tool in my workflows.
+I don't mean webpack is bad.
+Webpack is powerfull the most widespread and offers more today.
+But imagine a new comer in javascript dev world, which one would he choose between webpack and jspm to give the same result?

 ##License

 The MIT License (MIT)